web-platform-tests/rfcs/rfcs/wait_for.md

   `setTimeout`, so it's hard to educate authors about the optimal pattern.
-Such a lint could be proposed as a followup, but our linting infrastructure lacks support for parsing js code, so it's hard to enforce complex conditions.
+Such a lint could be proposed as a followup, but our linting infrastructure lacks support for parsing js code, so it's hard to enforce complex conditions like only allowing zero-duration timeouts.